mrismanaziz/Reforestation/README.md

-## What do you call an alligator in a vest?
-An in-vest-igator!
+## Two guys walked into a bar, the third one ducked.